 Optimization.
 Generally, a large collection of related variants can be derived from a basic process model.
 In principle, each variant corresponds to a number of adaptations applied to this basic process.
 Since it is a complex task to decide which process parts shall be captured by the basic process and which ones are variant-specific, related process variants should be analyzed from time to time based on advanced process mining techniques.
 As a result it might turn out, for example, that it is more favorable to pull up certain variant-specific adaptations to the level of the basic process.
-Thus, the basic process variants obsolete.
+Thus, the basic process evolves over time without making defined process variants obsolete.